wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ### .wxm

-.wxm files contain the input for Maxima, as well as any text cells, title cells and chapter or section cells the user has typed in.
-On maxima versions >5.38 they can be read using Maxima's `load()` function just as .mac files can be.
-Maxima’s output is not saved along with the .wxm file, though.
+.wxm files contain the input for _Maxima_, as well as any text cells, title cells and chapter or section cells the user has typed in.
+On maxima versions >5.38 they can be read using _Maxima_'s `load()` function just as .mac files can be. _Maxima_’s output is not saved along with the .wxm file, though.
+Also this format tends not to be downwards compatible with older versions of _wxMaxima_

 ### .wxmx